Engagement marketing: As philosophy

-Early examples of successful engagement marketing campaigns
+Examples

 PROMO magazine has credited Gary M. Reynolds, founder of GMR Marketing, with being the pioneer in the practice of engagement marketing.
 It has cited Reynolds' formation of the Miller Band Network in 1979 as the seminal engagement marketing moment.

 Another example of engagement marketing is seen in the marketing strategy of Jones Soda.
 At the company's website, regular customers are allowed to send in photos that will then be printed on bottles of the soda.
 These photos can be put on a small order of custom-made soda, or, if the photos are interesting enough, they can be put into production and used as labels for a whole production run.
 This strategy is effective at getting customers to co-create the product, and engaging customers with the brand.

-It could be argued that the Macys Thanksgiving Day parade is a type of experiential marketing, as the viewer is invited to experience floats and entertainment tied to specific brands (and Macy's itself).
+The Macys Thanksgiving Day parade is a type of experiential marketing, as the viewer is invited to experience floats and entertainment tied to specific brands (and Macy's itself).

 Another example of engagement marketing is seen in the marketing strategy of Jaihind Collection Pune for their paraplegic fashion Show.

 In the 21st century, engagement marketing has taken a new turn with the advent of different technologies.
 The effect of smartphones, touchscreens and virtual reality has become prominent.
 Examples of such engagement marketing can be found online.
 Though technological advancement made such campaigns possible, innovative ideas remain as important as ever.

+More recent examples of engagement marketing have incorporated augmented reality to create interactive brand experiences.
+At Expo 2025 in Osaka, image-based augmented reality was used in pavilion exhibitions to overlay digital content onto physical displays, including an implementation using the Artivive platform at the Austrian Pavilion.